 The Credit Union has an agreement with Fiserv Canada which provides the Credit Union with data processing services and access to various automated banking machines and electronic funds transfer at point of sale networks.
-The agreement expires December 31, 2019.
+The agreement automatically renews on an annual basis.